-Recurring expenses must be supported by recurring revenues in order to be sustainable.
+Recurring expenses must be supported by recurring revenues to be sustainable.
 The County builds a budget based on sustainable levels of revenues, and uses any excess generated in one year to fund non-recurring items in subsequent budget years.
-As indicated previously, the County has retained significant fund balance to position it to be able to address the uncertain future caused by the economy, especially as it relates to State and Federal funding.
-As a part of each annual budget process, the County Commissioners review the prior year unassigned fund balance and decides if it needs to be used for non-recurring expenditures.
-It also retains a significant reserve balance not identified for such purposes.
-Higher reserves at this time will enable us to soften the impact of further cuts or cost shifts, allowing some additional time to implement longer term cost reduction measures, as might be appropriate.
-With the Commissioners Fund Balance policy, it reinforces using fund balance for non-recurring expenses and it also stipulates that County Reserves, which includes the 6% Bond Rating Reserve, Rainy Day Fund and Unassigned fund balance, should be at or above 15% of general fund revenue.
-The FY2022 ratio is 20%.

-With the low property tax rate and an income tax rate that is less than the maximum allowed by the State, the County also has maintained ample capacity for revenue enhancement should future needs arise and the circumstances warrant it.
+As indicated previously, the County has retained a significant fund balance to position it to be able to address the uncertain future caused by the economy.
+As a part of each annual budget process, the County Commissioners review the prior year's unassigned fund balance and plan its use on non-recurring expenditures.
+Higher reserves will enable the County to soften the impact of further cuts or cost shifts, allowing some additional time to implement longer-term cost reduction measures, as might be appropriate.
+With the Commissioners Fund Balance policy, it reinforces using fund balance for non-recurring expenses and it also stipulates that County Reserves should be at or above 15% of general fund revenue.
+The FY2024 ratio is approximately 20%.
+The County has maintained ample capacity for revenue enhancement should future needs arise, and the circumstances warrant it.